Ingredients

 Instructions

 - Prep the chiles.
-Wash the chiles gently to remove any dust and dirt.
-Remove the stems, and dice them into small rings.
-Use the seeds for extra heat.
+Wash under cold water and pat dry.
+Remove the stems and chop into small rings.
+Keep the seeds for more heat or discard them for less.

 Notes